AngelDiazNavarro/Vaqueromon/README.md

 # Vaqueromon

-Vaqueromon is a turn-based monster fighting game written in Java.
+Vaqueromon is a turn-based monster fighting game written in Python.
 It uses TCP sockets to enable multiplayer battles between different users.

 ## Description